matco/webwatcher/README.md

 */5 * * * * curl http://localhost:8080/api/check
 ```

+### Requirements
+You will need the following dependencies:
+* Python 3 with PIP and venv
+* Node.js with NPM
+* An SQL database

 ### Database
 The application relies on the following environment variables to connect to the database:
 * `DB_HOST`: the host (default `localhost`)